IsaLubs/Tcozy/README.md

 - Insightful Analytics
   Hotel managers gain valuable insights into performance metrics, occupancy rates, and revenue trends through comprehensive analytics tools.
 This data-driven approach enables informed decision-making and strategic planning.

+## For Guests

+- Seamless Booking Experience
+  Guests enjoy a hassle-free booking process with our intuitive reservation system.
+Whether booking online or through the front desk, the process is quick, secure, and tailored to individual preferences.

+- Exceptional Service
+  From check-in to check-out, guests receive attentive and personalized service from hotel staff.
+Special requests and preferences are seamlessly integrated into the guest experience, ensuring a memorable stay.

+- Convenient Access
+  Our system offers guests convenient access to essential information and services, such as room availability, amenities, and local attractions.
+With a user-friendly interface, guests can easily navigate and make the most of their stay.